Joe Zeglinski

 Joseph Zeglinski (born February 18, 1987) is an American former professional basketball player who played for Horsens IC of the Danish Basketball League from June 2011 to December 2011.
 He was known to be a prominent three-point shooter in his college basketball years with Hartford, recording the 15th most three-pointers in NCAA Division I men's basketball history as of the end of the 2013–14 season.
 He scored 2,016 points in his Hartford career.

 His brother Sammy Zeglinski plays professional basketball.

+He is the current head basketball coach and athletic director at his alma mater Archbishop Ryan, where his number 24 (basketball) and number 20 (football) have been retired by the school.